Cognitive Cardio Math

-Digital Coloring Activities for Middle School
+Digital Color by Number Activities for Middle School

-Two Types of Digital Coloring Activities
+Two Types of Digital Color by Number Activities

 Remote Learning Activities

-What will work best for your math students (or for your ELA students, or science students, etc, if you also teach other classes)?
+What will work best for your math students (or for your ELA students, or science students, etc, if you also teach other classes)?What do your students like?
+But just as importantly, if not more importantly, what provides great practice of the math (or other) skills?

-Since I'm such a lover of color by number activities, I want to discuss two styles of digital color by number: the 'pixel art' mystery picture style and the 'fill color bucket' style.
+Since I’m such a lover of color by number activities, I want to discuss two styles of digital color by number:

-Color by Number Activities Overview
+Digital Color by Number Activities Overview

 Let's start with a quick overview of these color by number/color by answer types, in case you aren't familiar with them.